oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

 Expected output: `Package Body PROMETHEUS_EXPORTER.DBMS_LOKI compiled`

-> **Troubleshooting:** If you see `PLS-00307: too many declarations of 'COLUMN_VALUE'`, ensure the package spec (Task 7) includes the `TYPE t_idx_tab IS TABLE OF PLS_INTEGER` declaration.
-If you see `ORA-00904: "SQLERRM": invalid identifier`, this is a cross-schema compilation issue — the `v_errmsg := SQLERRM` pattern in the exception handler resolves it (already included in the code above).
+**Troubleshooting:** If you see `PLS-00307: too many declarations of 'COLUMN_VALUE'`, ensure the package spec (Task 7) includes the `TYPE t_idx_tab IS TABLE OF PLS_INTEGER` declaration.
+If you see `ORA-00904: "SQLERRM": invalid identifier`, this is a cross-schema compilation issue and the `v_errmsg := SQLERRM` pattern in the exception handler resolves it (already included in the code above).

 ## Task 9: Verify the Package